Orienfish/robust-lora/README.md

 To run the ns-3 simulations, first install [ns3-3.31](https://www.nsnam.org/releases/ns-3-31/).

-Then, clone our modified lorawan module and copy the test script to `./scratch`
+Then, clone our modified lorawan module and copy the test script

 ```bash
 cd root-of-ns3/ns-3.31/src